 Quality assurance isn’t a popular topic of conversation, but that doesn’t mean it’s not a worthwhile discussion here.
 It is typically where the rubber meets the road.
 Simply put, QA is how you ensure the products and services you’re putting out into the world are of the caliber you and your clients expect.
-Your deliverables speak to you as an agency, a professional and a creator so ensuring you put your best work, of the highest possible quality, forth is vital towards building credibility within your field of work.
-QA enables us, as the providers, the creators, to avoid problems in manufacturing and to mitigate mistakes when delivering services.
+Your deliverables speak to you as an agency, a professional, and a creator.
+So, ensuring you put your best work of the highest possible quality is vital to building credibility within your work field.
+As the providers, the creators, QA enables us to avoid problems in manufacturing and mitigate mistakes when delivering services.
 Without QA, we’re leaving the quality of our products to chance.

 QA is usually the responsibility of the department head or the project manager, the person who is ultimately culpable for the project.
-There are some generally accepted criteria when it comes to ensure the product is up to standard.
-ISO/IEC 25010 states a list of software product quality attributes that shall be taken into account when determining the software product properties.
+There are some generally accepted criteria when it comes to ensuring the product is up to standard.
+ISO/IEC 25010 states a list of software product quality attributes that shall be considered when determining the software product properties.
 Those are functionality, performance, usability, maintainability, security, etc.(it depends on the project’s and client’s needs).
-For most marketing websites (landing pages, e-commerce, promotional websites) usability and performance efficiency are wise choices, so your website will look polished, intuitive, easy to navigate, and have a fast page speed which is important for SEO.
+For most marketing websites (landing pages, e-commerce, promotional websites), usability and performance efficiency are wise choices, so your website will look polished, intuitive, easy to navigate, and have a fast page speed which is important for SEO.

 Does your final result do what it’s supposed to simply and conveniently?
 A product doing solely what it’s intended to do is an expectation at the bare minimum.
 What QA can help with is bringing a product from the realm of satisfaction to exemplary.

 The ISO 25010 states that a great product needs to consider the user’s intent.
 A product can reach its highest potential when properly refined, polished, and coupled with the functional requirements.